Dinesh30P/Cmos_Circuit_design_SPICE_SIMULATION/README.md

 <img width="500" height="600" alt="image" src="https://github.com/user-attachments/assets/caded01a-8ef3-44c6-adc9-2f13e7e38b9a" />

 # L2: Introduction to basic element in Circuit design – NMOS

+A transistor is a semiconductor device that can control the current flow through an electric field and functions mainly as an amplifier or a switch.
+The MOS transistor is the core device msotly used in CMOS circuits.
+A MOS transistor can be either n-type (NMOS) or p-type (PMOS) depending on the doping and dominant charge carriers.

 |Component          | Description        |     Key Notes                    |
 |---------------------------|--------------------|--------------------------------------------------------|
 |P‑type Substrate      | Base semiconductor foundation                   | - Serves as the body  <br> - Provides holes as majority carriers |